 Well guys LSU has been matched up with Georiga Tech.
 It's no reall secret that Georiga Tech runs the option.
-Well I play MLB on a high school football team that runs the exact same flexbone, double wing, triple option crap that they run, so I'm gonna give you a little inside view on how it works (atleast in our similar system), and how to stop it.
+Well I play MLB and a little RB on a high school football team that runs the exact same flexbone, double wing, triple option crap that they run, so I'm gonna give you a little inside view on how it works (atleast in our similar system), and how to stop it.

 I'm not gonna sit here and tell you that nobody knows how to stop the option, becuase I would be lying to you.
 Coaches know how to stop the option, but it's a relativly hard play for defensive player, especialy LB's to comprehend and get to where its second nature and they know what decision to make the second they have to make it.

 I'll start with the pre-snap stuff.
 At the begining of the play the first thing that the linbackers look for is the fomation thier in.
 It doesn't matter if there is only one unbalanced wing back or two two balanced ones, either way the option can go either way.
 The second thing you look for is motion, if a player comes in motion each Linebacker shifts a foot to the side that he's motion to, but stays balanced because it still can go either way.
 When the ball is snapped the Linebackers have the hardest job.